bufbuild/protoc-gen-validate/README.md

   ```

   *Translation notes*:
+  * `timestamp.valid` - Value must be parse-able as a valid timestamp object
   * `timestamp.between_open` - Value must be inside the open interval `(x, y)` which excludes both endpoints
   * `timestamp.between_closed` - Value must be inside the closed interval `[x, y]` which includes both endpoints
   * `timestamp.between_include_left` - Value must be inside the half-open interval `[x, y)` which includes the left endpoint